 Fire Emblem: Three Houses Difficulty Settings

 In Normal mode, the other major thing is that you will not have to pay to enter in some of the Weekly Battles and that will help you go through story quicker and get more XP early and fast.
+The least number of opponents emerge in this combat mode.
+Its levels likewise fall below the most challenging modes.
+The biggest perk is that you can fight endlessly.

 For the new players of the game, we recommend you guys go with the Normal settings and make your way up, then you can play with the Hard settings as well once you have a good know-how of the game.